medizininformatik-initiative/torch/docs/crtdl/crtdl.md

 The cohort selection uses
-the [CCDL](https://github.com/medizininformatik-initiative/clinical-cohort-definition-language/tree/main) (Clinical Cohort Definition Definition Language) to define the population of interest.
+the [CCDL](https://github.com/medizininformatik-initiative/clinical-cohort-definition-language/tree/main) (Clinical Cohort Definition Language) to define the population of interest.

 TORCH supports CQL or FHIR Search for the cohort selection execution.